They’re not sentient yet, but in June 2018, robots made big strides in the restaurant world.

 But cooking innovation doesn’t stop there, Young says.
 Automated double-sided commercial griddles have plates that cover food and cook from the top and bottom at the same time, which can give you twice the through-put from a cooking standpoint, he adds.

 Other commercial griddle innovations include advanced thermostats that automatically regulate griddle temperature, allowing you to ensure that foods of different thicknesses cook properly.
 This helps reduce food waste and improve energy efficiency.
 Because the sensors on this cooking equipment and the commercial griddles are essential to their effectiveness, it is essential that proper commercial kitchen deep cleaning take place to protect the equipment (PDF, 376.14 KB).

 Fryers aren’t what they used to be—vats filled with oil of dubious quality, creating a need for constant restaurant grease removal.
 “Automated controls and cooking processes cut labor and eliminate safety issues while boosting the quality and consistency of fried foods,” according to a 2017 analysis in Foodservice Equipment Reports.
 Built-in oil filtration, temperature sensors, and even oil quality monitors are among the connected technology that helps restaurant owners better manage food outcomes and oil quality.

 As more technology makes its way into commercial kitchens, everything from the amount of labor needed to overall restaurant costs could improve for restaurant owners and managers.
 With the advent of 5G, and the greater connectivity the next wave of broadband will enable, this is an area ready for more innovation and advances.

-Read more commercial kitchen cleaning thought leadership from 3M.
+Read more commercial kitchen cleaning articles from 3M.